niels-slotboom/notes/Submanifolds.typ

 = Gauss-Codazzi Equation
 Now that we have established the concepts of ambient, intrinsic and extrinsic curvature, we can finally deduce relationships between them.
 In this section we derive expressions for the tangential part $P R(X,Y)Z$ of the ambient curvature $R$ acting with arguments $X,Y,Z in Gamma(T Sigma)$.
-Specifically, we derive the Gauss-Codazzi equation, which we already touched upon very lightly at the end of @intrinsicVsProjectedAmbient.
-We first treat the case of a general foliation, and then specialise to the case of hypersurfaces, where terms simplify somewhat.
+Specifically, this result is known as the Gauss-Codazzi equation, which we already touched upon very lightly at the end of @intrinsicVsProjectedAmbient.
+We first treat the case of a general foliation, and then specialise to hypersurface foliations, where terms simplify somewhat.
 In the following, $cal(M)$ will denote a (pseudo-)Riemannian manifold equipped with a metric $g$, an affine connection $nabla$, and a foliation $Sigma$.
 The leaves of the foliation are endowed with the induced metric $gamma = iota^* g$ as well as the induced connection $mnabla$.
 Moreover, if not stated otherwise, $X,Y,Z,W$ will denote foliation-tangent vector fields in $Gamma(T Sigma)$.
 == General Case
 To derive the Gauss-Codazzi equation, let us first collect some definitions and identities we have derived in the previous sections.
 The starting point of the derivation will be the @precursorGaussEqn[equation],
 $